 Occupational diseases (ODs) arise from workplace conditions that may be hazardous to certain workers.
-There are various kinds of OD hazards, depending on job environment, exposure intensity and worker sensitivities.
+There are various kinds of OD hazards, depending on the job environment, exposure intensity, and worker sensitivities.
 As stated previously, ODs can cause death if left untreated or steps aren’t taken toward prevention.
 Recent regulations require most employers to adopt and enforce occupational health and safety programs to battle the dangers of ODs.

 Work-related factors are responsible for up to 15 percent of asthma sufferers within the U.S., according to OSHA research.
-Asthma is an illness that produces symptoms such as difficulty breathing, chest tightness, coughing and other general distress with the respiratory system.
+Asthma is an illness that produces symptoms such as difficulty breathing, chest tightness, coughing, and other general distress with the respiratory system.
 Occupational asthma can be caused by myriad factors, from irritants like chlorine or ammonia to allergies associated with animals or materials.

-Paint, insulation, insecticides and almost every environmental factor that can be breathed may cause asthma in workers.
+Paint, insulation, insecticides, and almost every environmental factor that can be breathed may cause asthma in workers.
 The disease affects people differently, with some having stronger immunities than others.
 Unfortunately, constant or extreme exposure to harmful asthma triggers may cause permanent damage.
 Preventing occupational asthma can be as simple as avoiding exposure to factors that are known to cause respiratory issues.
 Any questions about symptoms can be answered and diagnosed by an allergist or immunologist, who may find it necessary to provide medication to combat breathing challenges.